cvigilv/cvigilv/README.md

 part-time photographer.

 ## What am I up to?
-I'm currently working at [Protera Bioscience](https://www.proterabio.com) developing tooling and predictive models for [madi:TM:](https://www.madi.bio/) SaaS protein-engineering platform.
+I'm currently doing my PhD at Universite de Lille and Institute Pasteur de Lille on developing a framework to study evolution from the point of view of cellular metabolism.

 For a more in-depth view of my experience, please refer to my [CV](./cv/cv_en_long.pdf) (también disponible en